 Let's look at real examples to see how businesses are showing that they're the best through convincing consideration stage content.

 Freshbooks, the accounting software company, doesn't tell you why it's the best.
 Instead, it has a real customer explain how Freshbooks made her business and life better.
 This short customer testimonial features a small business owner who uses Freshbooks.
 She explains what problems her business faced before finding Freshbooks, what solutions she had previously tried, and the specific results she's seeing now thanks to Freshbooks.
-In about a minute and a half, this real customer delivers an impressive testimonial about why Freshbooks is worth your trust.
+In about a minute and a half, this real customer delivers an impressive testimonial about why Freshbooks is worth your trust, making it fantastic consideration stage content.

 MailChimp makes it easy for prospective buyers to compare its product against its marketing platform competitors with this buying guide resource.
 This web page is titled "Which marketing solution is right for you?" which perfectly fits into the goals of consideration stage content.
 There are many additional blog posts linked to this page that provide direct comparisons between MailChimp and one main competitor at a time.